 Any barriers you feel are keeping you from reaching this sacred place within you are almost always a defence mechanism.
 The good news?
 You can always reconstruct as you please because this is your temple.

 The mind-body connection is all-encompassing, endlessly fascinating and its significance for each of us is wildly undervalued.
-This post is a small intro to this incredibly powerful topic before I get into teaching how we can use our own inner connections and clues to clear the patterns that hold us back.
+This post is a small intro to this incredibly powerful topic, a lead up to into how we can use our own inner connections and clues to clear the patterns that hold us back.

 The areas I will explore are: